djomo-moungoue/PowerShellScripting/README.md

     - Member of Domain: ROOT.LOCAL (Requirement: The domain controller must be reachable)
     - Computer Name/Domain Changes: administrator@root.local
 - Restart the computer
+- The domain controller (DC) administrator should be able lo login as: administrator (and his DC admin password)

 On the client named WINDOWS10C
 - Under Control Panel / Network and Internet / Network Connections, set the Preferred DNS Server to: 192.168.1.1